 CONEXPO-CON/AGG 365: We heard Doosan is adding dozers to its earthmoving equipment lineup, beginning with the DD100 model.
 What are Doosan’s plan for its dozer line?

-We’re planning to offer two models.
-The first, the DD100, will officially launch in early Q3 next year with the DD130 launching in Q1 the following year, in 2023.
+We’re planning to offer two dozer models.
+The first, the DD100, will officially launch in early Q3 this year with the DD130 launching in Q1 the following year, in 2023.
 We’ll have both models available to the public by CONEXPO-CON/AGG in March of 2023.

 CONEXPO-CON/AGG 365: How are the two models different?

 Kleingartner: The two models fit into the 140 hp and less product size class.
 Based on our analysis and data available, that size class accounts for about 45% of the dozer market.

 These two models complement our excavator and wheel loader offerings very well.
 That was part of the reason for choosing that size to bring to market.
 The two models are virtually the same machine, just a big and small brother or sister, if you will.

 The smaller version is approximately 10 metric tons.
 We offer a couple of options based on different track widths so we have a general-purpose machine and a low ground pressure version with a wider grouser trackpad and a little wider blade blade.

 It’s the same concept for the larger machine in the 13 metric ton size.

 CONEXPO-CON/AGG 365: What applications are dozers in this size range best suited for?

 Kleingartner: These machines are not the smallest and they’re definitely not the biggest.
 These models are very well suited for small utility contractors, site-preparation contractors, as well as rental.
 We have initiatives with our dealers to help them be a one-stop shop to their customers, and these models are very well suited for that.